Surplus value: Theory

 The problem of explaining the source of surplus value is expressed by Friedrich Engels as follows:

 Whence comes this surplus-value?
 It cannot come either from the buyer buying the commodities under their value, or from the seller selling them above their value.
 For in both cases the gains and the losses of each individual cancel each other, as each individual is in turn buyer and seller.
 Nor can it come from cheating, for though cheating can enrich one person at the expense of another, it cannot increase the total sum possessed by both, and therefore cannot augment the sum of the values in circulation. (...)
 This problem must be solved, and it must be solved in a purely economic way, excluding all cheating and the intervention of any force — the problem being: how is it possible constantly to sell dearer than one has bought, even on the hypothesis that equal values are always exchanged for equal values?

-Marx's solution was first to distinguish between labor-time worked and labor power, and secondly to distinguish between absolute surplus value and relative surplus value.
+Marx's solution was first to distinguish between labour-time worked and labour power, and secondly to distinguish between absolute surplus value and relative surplus value.
 A worker who is sufficiently productive can produce an output value greater than what it costs to hire them.
 Although their wage seems to be based on hours worked, in an economic sense this wage does not reflect the full value of what the worker produces.
 Effectively it is not labour which the worker sells, but their capacity to work.

 Imagine a worker who is hired for an hour and paid $10 per hour.
 Once in the capitalist's employ, the capitalist can have them operate a boot-making machine with which the worker produces $10 worth of work every 15 minutes.
 Every hour, the capitalist receives $40 worth of work and only pays the worker $10, capturing the remaining $30 as gross revenue.
 Once the capitalist has deducted fixed and variable operating costs of (say) $20 (leather, depreciation of the machine, etc.), he is left with $10.
 Thus, for an outlay of capital of $30, the capitalist obtains a surplus value of $10; their capital has not only been replaced by the operation, but also has increased by $10.